The following Banking & Finance practice note provides comprehensive and up to date legal information covering:

 there is insufficient time to get a syndicate of lenders together at the start of the transaction so that one lender has to make the initial advance with a view to forming a syndicate later

-a lender wants to boost its profile by being seen to participate in a significant or 'iconic' transaction with the intention of off-loading the risk once it has added value to its reputation (eg the financing for the development of Wembley Stadium), or
+a lender wants to boost its profile by being seen to participate in a significant or 'iconic' transaction with the intention of off-loading the risk once it has added value to its reputation, or

 a lender sees an opportunity to charge a lucrative underwriting fee and then exit the transaction once the fee has been paid